 Rosi Hollinbeck -- Middle Grade Historical

-Freddy stuck his ball into his pocket, ran to his front porch, and grabbed the tin pail.
+Freddy ran to his front porch and grabbed the tin pail.
 He got to Ohio and Green out of breath and sweating.
 The buttons on his knickers were loose, and the heavy cuffs flapped against his shins.
-He might be only ten, but Poppa expected him to stay neat.
-He wouldn’t like it if Freddy looked like a bum.
+Poppa wouldn’t like it if he looked like a bum.
 The car was still a block away.
 Dropping the pail, he buttoned his knickers below his knees.

 Poppa stepped from the streetcar and handed Freddy a quarter.
 They didn’t speak German much since the Great War, but when he spoke, his thick, guttural accent turned “w’s” into a “v’s” and the soft “th” sounds into hard “d’s” or “t’s.”